apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ## Submitting a Supervisor Spec

 To use the Kinesis indexing service, load the `druid-kinesis-indexing-service` extension on both the Overlord and the MiddleManagers.
 Druid starts a supervisor for a dataSource when you submit a supervisor spec.
-Submit your suprevisor spec to the followoing endpoint:
+Submit your supervisor spec to the following endpoint:

 `http://<OVERLORD_IP>:<OVERLORD_PORT>/druid/indexer/v1/supervisor`